fabianmoss/intro-corpusmus/docs/source/3_folk_songs.rst

    Melodic arc.
 The red lines in the background show the melodic profile of each song in the Essen Folksong Corpus;
    the thick black line shows the melodic arc that was obtained by using *Locally Weighted Scatterplot Smoothing* (LOWESS) :cite:`Cleveland1988`.
+   The dashed horizontal line marks the mean standardized pitch, and the vertical dashed lines mark the quartiles of the songs, showing that most songs also have an arc-like shape at local formal levels.

 Intervals
 ---------